dawson-b23/HHDocs/HHDocs/docs/llm.md

 ## Logging in

-To use the system, please visit [http://10.0.0.21:8501] on any device with a web browser.
+To use the system, please visit [H&H AI Assistant](http://10.0.0.21:8501) on any device with a web browser.
 You will be greated with the log in screen.

 To log in, you will need to:
 1. Make an account (You will only need to do this once)